 RECEIVING LINES: The second most common reason for wedding day delays.
 These usually eat up a lot of time, and many of my couples opt instead to greet and mingle with guests during dinner.
 That being said, I do love the short time immediately after the ceremony, when everyone is so extremely happy and excited for you, and your close friends and family want to hug and congratulate you!

-This part of the day is one of my favorites- I love capturing just the two of you, together on the day that you became man and wife- or wife and wife- or man and man?
-Lol.
+This part of the day is my favorite!
+I love capturing just the two of you, together on the day that you committed your lives to one another.
 Seriously, it’s usually one of the best parts of the day for the couple- probably the only time you’ll get to take a breather, relax, and just enjoy each other!

 It’s all about your love, your connection, your emotions, and your energy together.
 These are the photos that you’ll treasure and share for the rest of your lives with your family and friends.
 Personally, I would love it if you’d plan on spending at least 30 minutes to an hour with me for these special photos.
 The more time I have with you for these, the better they’ll be!